-mirror zones are by default configured with notify
+Since mirror zones are intended to be used by recursive resolvers, adding one to a view with recursion disabled is considered to be a configuration error.

+When configuring NOTIFY for a mirror zone, only notify no; and notify explicit; can be used.
+Using any other notify setting at the zone level is a configuration error.
+Using any other notify setting at the options or view level will cause that setting to be overridden with notify explicit; for the mirror zone in question.
+Since the global default for the notify option is yes, mirror zones are by default configured with notify explicit;.
-sfore of mirror zones are disabled by default but

-A static-stub zone is similar to a stub zone with the following exceptions: the zone data is statically configured, rather than transferred from a master server; when recursion is necessary for a query that matches a static-stub zone, the locally configured data (nameserver names and glue addresses) is always used even if different authoritative information is cached.
+Outgoing transfors of mirror zones are disabled by default but static-stub A static-stub zone is similar to a stub zone with the following exceptions: the zone data is statically configured, rather than transferred from a master server; when recursion is necessary for a query that matches a static-stub zone, the locally configured data (nameserver names and glue addresses) is always used even if different authoritative information is cached.

-5.2.
-CONFIGURATION FILE GRAMMAR

 Zone data is configured via the server-addresses and server-names zone options.

-The zone data is maintained in the form of NS and (if necessary) glue A or AAAA RRs internally, which can be seen by dumping zone databases by rndc dumpdb -all.
+The zone data is maintained in the form of NS and (if necessary) glue A or AAAA RRs internally, which can be seen by dumping zone databases by rndc dumpdb -all .
 The configured RRs are considered local configuration parameters rather than public data.
 Non recursive queries (i.e., those with the RD bit off) to a static-stub zone are therefore prohibited and will be responded with REFUSED.
 Since the data is statically configured, no zone maintenance action takes place for a static-stub zone.
 For example, there is no periodic refresh attempt, and an incoming notify message will be rejected with an rcode of NOTAUTH.

-Each static-stub zone is configured with internally generated NS and (if necessary) glue A or AAAA RRs

-A "forward zone" is a way to configure forwarding on a per-domain basis.
+Each static-stub zone is configured with internally generated NS and (if necessary) glue A or AAAA RRs forward A "forward zone" is a way to configure forwarding on a per-domain basis.
 A zone statement of type forward can contain a forward and/or forwarders statement, which will apply to queries within the domain given by the zone name.
 If no forwarders statement is present or an empty list for forwarders is given, then no forwarding will be done for the domain, canceling the effects of any forwarders in the options statement.
-Thus if you want to use this type of zone to change the behavior of the global forward option (that is, "forward first" to, then "forward only", or vice versa, but want to use the same servers as set globally) you need to re-specify the global forwarders.

-The initial set of root name servers is specified using a "hint zone".
+Thus if you want to use this type of zone to change the behavior of the global forward option (that is, "forward first" to, then "forward only", or vice versa, but want to use the same servers as set globally) you need to re-specify the global forwarders. hint The initial set of root name servers is specified using a "hint zone".
 When the server starts up, it uses the root hints to find a root name server and get the most recent list of root name servers.
 If no hint zone is specified for class IN, the server uses a compiled-in default set of root servers hints.
 Classes other than IN have no built-in defaults hints.

-static-stub

-forward

-hint